11921 Freedom Drive | Suite 750 | Reston, Virginia 20190 | USA | 571-279-6166

 It is the policy of Zoomdata to provide equal employment opportunities without regard to race, color, religion, sex, national origin, age, protected veteran, disabled status, gender identity, or sexual orientation.
 This policy relates to all phases of employment, including, but not limited to, recruiting, employment, placement, upgrading, demotion or transfer, reduction of workforce and termination, rates of pay or other form of compensation, selection for training, the use of all facilities, and participation in all Zoomdata-sponsored employee activities.
 Provisions in applicable laws providing for bona fide occupational qualifications, business necessity, or age limitations will be adhered to by Zoomdata where appropriate.

 As part of Zoomdata’s equal employment opportunity policy, Zoomdata will also take affirmative action as called for by applicable laws and Executive Orders to ensure that minority group individuals, females, protected veterans, and qualified disabled persons are introduced into our workforce and considered as promotional opportunities arise.
-CEO, Justin Langseth, fully supports Zoomdata’s equal opportunity and affirmative action policies.
+CEO, Nick Halsey, fully supports Zoomdata’s equal opportunity and affirmative action policies.

 Employees and applicants shall not be subjected to harassment or intimidation because they have: (1) filed a complaint; (2) assisted or participated in an investigation, compliance review, hearing or any other activity related to the administration of any federal, state, or local law requiring equal employment opportunity; (3) opposed any act or practice made unlawful by any federal, state, or local law requiring equal opportunity; or (4) exercised any other legal right protected by federal, state, or local law requiring equal opportunity.